Surface Tension of Liquid in Chemistry

 Origin of Property Surface Tension

-As a result, the molecules on the surface try to leave and enter into the bulk of the liquid.
-Therefore, the liquid under tension and tries to get the minimum area.
-This unbalanced force of attraction on these molecules in the liquid is the origin of the property surface tension.
+Consider a molecule in the bulk of the liquid, the molecules are uniformly surrounded by other molecules and attached from all directions.
+Therefore, the resultant force on the bulk molecule becomes nil.
+But a molecule on the interfacial molecule partiality surrounded by other molecules and experience a resultant inward pull.
+As a result, the molecules on the surface try to leave and enter into the bulk of the liquid or the liquid under tension and tries to get the minimum area.
+This unbalanced force of attraction on these molecules in the liquid is the origin of the properties surface tension.

 Surface Tension and Formation of Bubbles

-Water assumes a shape that has minimum interfacial energy or area because that enables the maximum number of molecules to remain on the bulk rather than the surface.
+Water drops in nature displayed spherical shape with minimum interfacial energy or area, due to surface tension because the maximum number of water molecules to remain on the bulk rather than the interface.
 For this reason, when water droplets fall freely it takes the spherical shape.

-Cohesive Force and Unit of Surface Tension
+Unit of Surface Tension

 Wetting and Non-Wetting Liquids